 Managers need to complete a workplace risk assessment (or review an existing risk assessment) and review as necessary throughout the pregnancy and post pregnancy (as relevant).
-A model new and expectant mother risk assessment can be found at http://inside.walsall.gov.uk/model risk assessments.htm.
-Managers should explore with employees any temporary measures required to support the employee, this may include; limiting external travel, reassessing work spaces to ensure equipment provides adequate support, utilising the Flexi-time Scheme to agree later start times etc. Guidance and support documentation can be found within the Safety Management Standards.
-Safety management standards (SMS)
+A model new and expectant mother risk assessment can be found on the Health and Safety pages of the HR intranet.

+Managers should explore with employees any temporary measures required to support the employee, this may include; limiting external travel, reassessing work spaces to ensure equipment provides adequate support, utilising the flexi-time scheme to agree later start times etc. Guidance and support documentation can be found within the Safety Management Standards.